hotwax/oms-documentation/user-manuals/users/createUser.md

 5. If you’re creating a facility login, provide the following details:
    - Select a Facility from the list
-   - The username will be pre-filled automatically, but you can change this if you’d like.
+   - The username will be pre-filled automatically, but you can change this if you’d like
    - Reset Password Email
    - Facility Contact Number